sbu-fsl/Metis/README.md

 ## Contact

-If you are FAST '24 AEC members, please leave your questions on the HotCRP.
+If you are FAST '24 AEC members, please leave us a message on the HotCRP.
 We will response to you ASAP and definitely in 24 hours.

 For any question, please feel free to contact Yifei Liu ([yifeliu@cs.stonybrook.edu](mailto:yifeliu@cs.stonybrook.edu))